 String Chamber Groups & Orchestra

 Open to violin, viola, cello and double-bass players, working in independent groups of four or more, one player to a part, with coaching from experienced tutors.
 You may join one or both of the sessions.
 In Session 2, one of the groups is a larger string orchestra, which works with a conductor.
-Please attend the first class of term at 18.00 to be grouped appropriately before enrolling.

 Who is this course for

 The class is open to players of violin, viola, double bass and cello, who have been playing for at least 3 years.

 No previous chamber music experience is necessary, but students must be able to read music.